osm2pgsql-dev/osm2pgsql/README.md

 options.

-Before loading into a database, the database must be created and the PostGIS and optionally hstore extensions must be loaded.
+Before loading into a database, the database must be created and the PostGIS and optional hstore extensions must be loaded.
 A full guide to PostgreSQL setup is beyond the scope of this readme, but with reasonably recent versions of PostgreSQL and PostGIS this can be done with